markmoxon/elite-source-code-library/versions/elite-a/4-reference-binaries/README.md

 # Original binaries for Elite-A

-This folder contains the binaries from the original sources for Elite-A.
+This folder contains the binaries from the original sources for Elite-A, as well as reference binaries for the other releases.

 ---